- Enhanced Analytical Simulation Tool (EASiTool) for CO2 Storage Capacity Estimation and Uncertainty Quantification

 - A triangular probability distribution has been implemented for sensitivity analysis.

-Please contact project PI Seyyed A. Hosseini for questions and feedback.
+Please contact project PI Seyyed A. Hosseini to ask for a free copy of program and other inquiries.